andygeers/DualMarchingCuboids/README.md

 Dual Contouring usually leads to much more natural looking results and can represent sharp corners.
 They also **correspond well to the kind of depth map data we are using** - equivalent to using one vertex per "pixel" of the depth map.
 A paper which explores this idea is [Efficient generation of 3-D models out of depth maps](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.24.821&rep=rep1&type=pdf) - although their use case is more about combining depth data from camera images taken from various angles.

-The main gotcha with Dual Contouring is that If you use the hermite data you can end up with the vertices being *outside* the cell that they belong to, which can then result in self-intersecting geometry.
-The fact that there's only one vertex per cell, in certain cell configurations, can also result in non-manifold geometry, where you can more than one surface sharing the same vertex but heading in different directions.
+The main gotcha with Dual Contouring is that if you use the hermite data you can end up with the vertices being *outside* the cell that they belong to, which can then result in self-intersecting geometry.
+The fact that there's only one vertex per cell, in certain cell configurations, can also result in non-manifold geometry, where you have more than one surface sharing the same vertex but heading in different directions.
 Extensions of the original algorithm centre around using more than one vertex in these situations (in Marching Cubes you might have up to four separate surface elements per cell).
 [Manifold Dual Contouring](https://people.engr.tamu.edu/schaefer/research/dualsimp_tvcg.pdf) is one such effort.

 ### Greedy Meshing